 "When I was travelling in Spain many years ago I ordered a lamb dish at a small club of some description.
-When it came out, it was this tiny little lamb shoulder, but it was one of the best things I've ever eaten," explains Andrew McConnell of Cumulus Inc.
+When it came out, it was this tiny little lamb shoulder, but it was one of the best things I've ever eaten," explains chef Andrew McConnell, the owner of Cumulus Inc.

 Knowing it would make for a fantastic share plate in a restaurant he refined the idea, increased the size and put it on the menu at Cumulus Inc. The result was fall-off-the-bone flesh with a caramelised crust that remains one of the restaurant's most-ordered dishes.